Joeski88/cosynightin/README.md

 *Solution:*
 ![Screenshot](/static/documentation/debugging/bgimagesolution.png)

 - Struggling to add the model, views and forms for users to have the ability to leave movie reviews.

-UNSOLVED!!
+*Solution*
+- Updated database to include movie_id in the reviews table as a foreign key, pointing to the primary key id in the movies table.
+Then created a view model and form for the reviews, this included adding a review, via a form, adding a filter to extract all reviews for the specific movie, and display as part of the movie_detail view.

 - Bootstrap carousel pushing header and footer off the page.
 UNSOLVED!!